 - If the leaves are getting too puffy and pale, back-off on the watering.

 - If the leaves are starting to reach for the light, (grow long and spindly,) it needs more light.
-Monitor this closely at first, the cuttings won’t recover if they reach too much.
+Monitor your cuttings closely at first, the cuttings won’t recover if they reach too much.

 See more weird and wonderful ideas for your miniature or fairy garden here, in America’s Favorite Miniature Garden Center.

-See all our plants, parts and pieces for miniature gardening here, in our main online store.
+See all our plants, parts, patios and pieces for miniature gardening here, in our Two Green Thumbs’ online store.